Guided Reading at Holy Family

-Reciprocal reading is a structured method of guided reading where children are gradually taught to take on group roles to explore and find meaning in texts.
-Reciprocal reading emphasises teamwork and supports independent comprehension skills
+Guided reading is a structured method of reading where children are gradually taught to take on group roles to explore and find meaning in texts.
+Guided reading emphasises teamwork and supports independent comprehension skills

 Look, cover, write and check - general school method to learn spellings.